jtbergman/Anki/README.md

 # Anki
-Helpers files for working with Anki
+Helper files for working with Anki

 ## Incremental Multi Cloze